 We often get asked why CBD oil drops from different brands are different colors.
 We also get asked why the color can vary even within the same brand.
-While the color doesn’t give you the whole story, it can still often tell you a little bit about the product.
+It is true that CBD color varies, and while the color doesn’t give you the whole story, it can still often tell you a little bit about the product.

 The type of product, carrier oils, extraction processes and additional ingredients can all impact the color of the finished product.